skywalkerSam/skywalkerSam/ReadMe.md

 &emsp; i started learning more and more, as life went on and on, and here i am.
 What began as a side quest became a hobby, then grew into a passion: Linux Distros, BA$H, Python 3, AI/ML Basics, Computational Systems, Networks, Cybersecurity, Game Development with Unreal Engine & C++, and then, JavaScript, Node.js, React.js, Next.js, TypeScript... and life goes on.
 Nowadays, i build web applications w/ Next.js

 &emsp; i love music, i love stories, i love physics, and i am eternally curious about the nature of things. i like uncovering obscure patterns that govern our existence, as you know it.
 Along the way, my journey became a story of its own, so i started to write things down, and now i love writing more than anything.
 Writing gives me clarity... it is liberating.
+Understanding is liberating...

 &nbsp;